-Findings on a PIE audit firm's system of quality control
+Findings on a PIE audit firm's system of quality management

-Findings arising in relation to the effectiveness of the design or implementation of a PIE audit firm's quality control system have their significance indicated as follows:
+Findings arising in relation to the effectiveness of the design or implementation of a PIE audit firm's quality management system have their significance indicated as follows:

-• Red indicates that a finding is a significant deficiency2.
-Failure to implement a recommendation and/or remediation set out in a prior finding in relation to a firm's system of quality control, or, in relation to a matter arising from a PIE inspection is also likely to be assigned a red grading.

-• Amber indicates that an improvement is required.
-This is a less than significant failure to:

-- meet the requirements of the ethical standards and International Standard on Quality Control (Ireland) 1 (ISQC 1); or - apply a firm's processes or procedures.
+- Red indicates that a finding is a significant deficiency2.
+Failure to implement a recommendation and/or remediation set out in a prior finding in relation to a firm's system of quality management, or, in relation to a matter arising from a PIE inspection is also likely to be assigned a red grading. - Amber indicates that an improvement is required.
+This is a less than significant failure to: - meet the requirements of the ethical standards, International Standard on Quality Management (Ireland) 1 (ISQM 1) and International Standard on Quality Management (Ireland) 2 (ISQM 2); or - apply a firm's processes or procedures. - .

-.
 "Yellow" indicates that a finding is a minor deficiency.
-This is:

-- a minor failure in the application of a firm's procedures or processes; or - a low level deficiency that has the potential to develop into a significant or less than significant failure to meet the requirements of the ethical standards and ISQC 1.
+This is: - a minor failure in the application of a firm's procedures or processes; or - a low level deficiency that has the potential to develop into a significant or less than significant failure to meet the requirements of the ethical standards, ISQM 1 and ISQM 2.